hariszaf/pema/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+In order to get P.E.M.A. running to your environment, you first need to install Docker, in case you do not already have it.

 ```
 Docker ( https://docs.docker.com/install/ )